Art-Sells/Arells/Build-Notes.md

 ## Arells Build Notes...

 ## MVP
-- Pages separated like so: main/asset-name/asset-number, main/store-name
+- Pages separated like so: store/address (if not signed up) store/store-name (if signed-up), asset/address/id (both)
 - Start with Polygon/Coinbase (USDC) [use GPT4 as help] [CrossMint Payment (Integrate Arells in Email) Api...
 Contact sales for Bank Statements]
 - Ensure Each Page has differing MetaDescriptions
 - Add "Change-After-Test" over every href.